GoldNotch/VRExperimentsBase/README.md

 - Controller Focus Tick - calls every tick while Informant is pointing to Actor by controller's ray
 - Had Close To Player - calls when Actor become in InteractionRadius
 - Had Far To player - calls when Actor is out of InteractionRadius

+# UI Interaction
+Plugin provides interaction with UMG(with all default widgets).
+All interactable Widgets must be 3D actors and placed in level.
+## How to create Interactable UI?
+1) Create new Widget Blueprint (Add -> UserInterface -> Widget Blueprint).
+Limit the size with current values of width and height (use custom size).
+2) Place all widgets in limited area
+3) Create new Blueprint Actor(inherit from UI_Blank).
+UI_Blank it's InteractableActor which has WidgetComponent.
+Choose WidgetComponent and assign created in step 1 Widget class to  WidgetClass setting(in UserInterface section).
+Also assign Widget's width and height to DrawSize setting.
+4) In BeginPlay event of actor you can set events on buttons and other widgets.
+For that, get WidgetComponent->GetWidget() -> Cast To WidgetClass from step 1.
+Then get elements like variable, find Bind Event to Clicked(for example) and set custom event.
+5) Place created UI_Blank actor in the level.